wolthers/SpriteClip.js/README.md

 Events:
 -----------
-You subscribe to the instance's events through it's $dispatcher property.
+Each instance HAS an eventdispatcher attached instead of BEING an eventdispatcher.
+This means that you subscribe to the instance's events through it's $dispatcher property which is nothing but a dummy jQuery element that isn't attached to the DOM.

-	ENTER_FRAME:
-	clip.$dispatcher.on(SpriteClipEvent.ENTER_FRAME, function() {
+	//Events that can be subscribedENTER_FRAME, STOPPED or PLAYING clip.$dispatcher.on(SpriteClipEvent.ENTER_FRAME, function() {
 		//Stuff that should be done every time a new frame is shown }):

-	PLAYING:
-	clip.$dispatcher.on(SpriteClipEvent.PLAYING, function() {
-		//Stuff that should be done when the clip starts playing }):

-	STOPPED:
-	clip.$dispatcher.on(SpriteClipEvent.STOPPED, function() {
-		//Stuff that should be done when the clip stops playing }):

 For a more detailed demo of the API, check out <a href="moredots.dk/projects/spriteclip/demos/apidemo.html" target="_blank">moredots.dk/projects/spriteclip/demos/apidemo.html</a>